 The Internet of Things (IoT) is a powerful, transformative force and cornerstone for digital businesses taking advantage of the convergence of the physical and digital worlds.

-In the first two posts, I talked about the anatomy of IoT solutions, and the benefit of taking a platform approach.
+In the first two posts, I talked about the anatomy of IoT solutions and the benefit of taking a platform approach.
 IT leaders face growing pressure from the business to deliver new IoT solutions that improve operational efficiency and grow revenue via connected products and services.
-The IoT diversity in terms of endpoints, software and apps, however, presents challenges to establish an IoT strategy that is secure and future proof.
+The IoT diversity in terms of endpoints, software and apps, however, presents challenges to establishing an IoT strategy that is secure and future proof.
 I made the case for selecting an IoT platform managing connected products, and a high productivity platform to build IoT apps, as it simplifies IoT solution development tremendously.

 The Internet of Things (IoT) opens countless opportunities for businesses to drive smarter operations, or even change their business models.”